4ngelf/langbasics/README.md

 # EBG13 Hgvyvgl
 ```

-You can pass `-` character as an argument to encode stdin.
+You can pass the `-` character as an argument to encode stdin.
 This is also the default behaviour without arguments.

 ```sh